-I DISLIKE: The fact that the infra-red is negatively affected by fluorescent tubes AND sunlight and it is far too directional for all but the smallest layout.
+I DISLIKE: The fact that the infra-red is negatively affected by fluorescent tubes, LED lighting and sunlight and it is far too directional for all but the smallest layout.
 For any larger or round the walls layout, it is necessary to mount repeaters for the IR sensors, or everything stops every time the handset loses contact with the base station!

-I DISLIKE: The fact that it cannot read decoder information as that is important if you want to be able to get the best from DCC.
-(As with the earlier Roco Maus 2, its necessary to spend a lot more on a bigger base station to get an important basic feature such as CV read-back, and I think that is wrong).
+I DISLIKE: The fact that it cannot read decoder information as that is important if you want to be able to get the best from DCC. (as with the Roco Maus 2, it is necessary to spend a lot more on a bigger base station to get an important basic feature such as CV read-back, and I think that's wrong).

-I DISLIKE: Its ergonomics and general shape - And the flimsiness of the joystick control, which is less than precise and takes a lot of getting used to!
+I DISLIKE: Its ergonomics and general shape - and the flimsiness of the joystick control, which is less than precise and takes a lot of getting used to!

-Overall it is very much like a "Play station" controller and needs two hands to operate.
-The large screen is very good and easy to read but it (and the IR transmitter) chews up batteries VERY fast!
+Overall, it is very much like a games console controller and needs two hands to hold and operate.
+The large screen is very good and easy to read, but it (and the IR transmitter) chews up batteries very fast.